jask09/car-wash1/README.md

  ### Service Customization

 >Tailor your car wash experience by selecting from various service packages.
-Choose from options like basic wash, interior cleaning, waxing, and more, ensuring your car gets the care it deserves.
+Choose from options likeThe Wroks, Super Duper, Super Wash, and more, ensuring your car gets the care it deserves.

 ### Technologies Used
 >MongoDB/Mongoose